-- The black box recorder will be labeled "black box." - The black box recorder will be turned on prior to any dive and left on until the system is back on deck. - When the black box VCR reaches the end of the tape, and there is no information recorded that needs to be saved, the tape will be rewound and recorded over.
-It is suggested that a rotation of tapes or discs be performed, allowing 12 consecutive hours of operations to be recorded before previous operations are taped over.
+- The black box recorder will be labeled "black box." - The black box recorder will be turned on prior to any dive and left on until the system is back on deck. - When the black box DVR reaches maximum storage, and there is no information recorded that needs to be saved, the DVR can be erased and recorded over.
+It is suggested that sufficient DVR storage be available, allowing 12 consecutive hours of operations to be recorded before previous operations are archived, erased or recorded over.

-9.3.7 EMERGENCY VEHICLE RECOVERY PROCEDURE
+9.3.7 EMERGENY VEHICLE RECOVERY PROCEDURE

 The following is to serve as recommended general guidelines for emergency recovery procedures while operating onboard the vessel.

 This is only a reference document, and all decisions concerning ROV equipment and ROV personnel will be made by the ROV supervisor on site.
 For individual system procedures, please refer to that system's emergency recovery procedures.
 Various determining factors will include, but not be limited to, weather conditions, sea state, current conditions, navigation, vehicle status and vessel status.
 A pre-job meeting will be held with the ROV crew, vessel personnel and client representatives.
 All pertinent personnel arriving after the beginning of job shall also be briefed.
 In case of one or more of the following events occurring, the primary consideration is, and shall always be, personnel safety.